varnish/Varnish-Book/varnish_book.rst

    .. reference to Varnish Cache docs

    In addition, you should refer to the documentation of Varnish Cache and Varnish Cache Plus.
-   That documentation provides you extended details on the topics covered in this book and more.
+   This documentation provides you extended details on the topics covered in this book and more.
-   ..
-To access to that documentation, please visit
+   To access to this documentation, please visit http://varnish-software.com/resources.
-   ..
-TODO: to update this link.

    ..
 Installation required